 Open Questions and Next Steps: What remains unresolved (in the concept, implementation or conversation around this outcome)?
 What are the things we should pay attention to for future explorations?
 What questions about ‘spookiness’ or everyday technology did this exploration raise or generate?
 What questions reamin to be addressed?

-Group Reflection: Reflect on making this project.
+Personal Reflection: Reflect on making this project.
 What did you learn?
 What would you do differently?
 Did you get where you wanted to?
 If not, why not?
 What do you need to get there, etc?

 Attribution and References: Reference any sources or materials used in the documentation or composition.